-The paper contains the commissioning intentions for Public Health in Barnet for 2014-15.
-The intentions will support the delivery of statutory requirements and the provision of discretionary services within the Local Government Public Health remit.
-The intentions align with the priorities within the Barnet Health and Well Being Strategy and represent the Council's Public Health contribution to delivery of the Strategy.
-The
+The paper contains the commissioning intentions for Summary of Report the strategy.

+Public Health in Barnet for 2014-15.
+The intentions will support the delivery of statutory requirements and the provision of discretionary services within the

+Local Government Public Health remit.
+The intentions align with the priorities in the Barnet Health and Well Being strategy and represent the Council's Public Health contribution to delivery of